Redirection Controller Using Reinforcement Learning: Related Work

-As we are using the A3C method, for which the value function and policy both use a neural network, we considered the value function when updating the neural network by using the above-mentioned loss.
-The actual loss function would be written as
+As we used the A3C method, wherein the value function and policy both use a neural network, we considered the value function when updating the neural network by using the aforementioned loss.
+The actual loss function can be expressed as follows:

-where $c_1$ and $c_2$ are coefficients, $L_t^{VF}$ is the square of the advantage term, and $S$ is the entropy bonus for encouraging DRL to explore.
+where $c_1$ and $c_2$ are coefficients, $L_t^{VF}$ is the residual sum of squares of the actor output and the target value function calculated from the current reward, and $S$ is the entropy bonus for encouraging DRL to explore.

+An optimizer is also essential to update the neural network.
+It aims to find a correct way to update the parameters in order to minimize or maximize the loss function.
+In this study, we used the Adam optimizer \cite{kingma2014adam}, which employs the gradient of the loss function to update the neural network.
+Adam introduces the first and second moments of the gradient to maintain a regular/constant step size in sparse or dense gradient area.
+The update process of Adam can be expressed as follows:

+where $\beta_1$, $\beta_2$ and $\epsilon$ are coefficients, and $m$ and $v$ are the exponential moving average of the first and second moment, respectively.
+In the case of a sparse or dense gradient area of the loss function, the $\sqrt{v}$ term in the denominator of (\ref{eqn:adam-2}) helps in maintaining the step size of every update as $\theta$.